jvican/sbt-release-early/README.md

 * Version numbers are **final** if they **only** consist of a MAJOR, MINOR and PATCH VERSION.
   For example, `1.0.1`, `2.4.98` and `10.1.6` are final releases.
-* Any other version number that contains build metadata or qualifiers like `RC`, `beta` or `alpha` are considered SNAPSHOTs even though if they lack the `-SNAPSHOT` suffix.
+* Any other version number that contains build metadata or qualifiers like `RC`, `beta` or `alpha` are considered SNAPSHOTs even if they lack the `-SNAPSHOT` suffix.
 For example, `0.3.0+10-4f489199`, `8.9.1-1f43aa21` or `1.0.0-RC` are snapshots.

-Note that the snapshot does not have a precise and commonly accepted definition and this differs from the common understanding of snapshot versions in the Scala community.
+Note that the snapshot does not have a precise and commonly accepted definition.
+`sbt-release-early`s definition differs from the common understanding of snapshot versions in the Scala community.

 `sbt-release-early` considers the most literal definition of snapshot: it's a release that mirrors the codebase at a given point of time and whose artifacts could not provide the same guarantees as final releases.
+These guarantees are established by library authors.

-#### Why not regulard `-SNAPSHOT`s?
+#### Why not regular `-SNAPSHOT`s?

 Snapshots have important shortcomings:

-1. They are not reproducible: downstream users can get different snapshot releases depending on the time they resolve/update them.
+1. They are **not reproducible**: downstream users can get different snapshot releases depending on the time they resolve/update them.
-2. Resolution times go up significantly.

-Their use in the open-source community is not justified when tools like [sbt-dynver](sbtdynver) solve derive versions for your software based on invariants of your version control system.
+2. Their **resolution times are slower**: build tools have to check all artifacts in all resolvers to choose the appropriate version.

+The use of snapshots is no longer justified with `sbt-release-early` and sbt plugins like [sbt-dynver](sbtdynver) that derive automatic versions from git invariants.
-By using automatically derived versions, `sbt-release-early` keeps your builds reproducible and your resolution times fast.
+`sbt-release-early` keeps your builds **more reproducible** and **faster** resolution times.

 ## Configure your release